 Located along Florida’s Panhandle between Pensacola Beach and Panama City Beach, Destin is a little slice of paradise with sprawling sugar-white sand beaches, turquoise waters and an abundance of family-friendly activities.
 Let us help you relax and unwind in this postcard-worthy vacation spot.
 Keep reading to learn more about Destin’s best hotels, resorts and vacation rentals before you book.

 Destin, Florida offers more than 13,000 rooms in a variety of accommodation types and styles.
-Then there is the choice of which beach you want to be near.
 Do you want to be within walking distance of restaurants and attractions?
+Is a beach view what you need to make that perfect vacation?

 Destin and Miramar Beach areas have more vacation rentals than hotels that are considered beachfront.
 If you are specifically looking for a beachfront hotel, you will have more options in Ft.
 Walton Beach/Okaloosa Island.